 Ask your insurer to file your SR-22

-The majority of insurers charge a small fee to file an SR-22.
-It varies by insurer, but $25 is typical.
+Most insurers charge a small fee to file an SR-22.
+The fee varies by insurer, but $25 is typical.
 Once you have purchased the policy, your car insurance company should file the SR-22 with the state.

 Get your driver’s license reinstated by the DMV